mindis/snowplow.github.com/_posts/2014-01-08-five-things-that-make-analyzing-snowplow-data-with-looker-an-absolute-pleasure.md

 3. Funnels
 4. Metrics

-To give a very specific example: we are Snowplow are very interested in whether or not visitors to our website visit the 'services' pages, for example, as that indicates that they are potentially interested in our pro services offering.
+To give a very specific example: at Snowplow we are very interested in whether or not visitors to our website visit the 'services' pages, for example, as that indicates that they are potentially interested in our Pro Services offering.

 We can add a dimension to our [`events.lookerml`] [events.lookerml] model that categorises whether a specific event has occurred on a services page or not: